Film: Destroyer Life in the Pacific

-This 18½-minute black & white film is presented in reduced resolution and frame size to allow for a reasonable download time over the Internet.
+This 18½-minute black & white film is presented in 640x480 frame size to allow for a reasonable download time over the Internet.
 Still, it is a very big file and patience is required with slower Internet connections.
-A high-resolution version (along with some color footage and still photos) is available on DVD.

-It can be played simply by clicking on the link below.
-Apple Quicktime is required.
+It can be played simply by clicking on the link at right.
 As a practical matter, a high-speed Internet connection (such as a cable modem or DSL) is best.

 The dirt and scratches were on the original film and were copied to the duplicate.
 Also, the duplicate was not a precision-made copy of the original, so there is some jerkiness and misalignment.
 All of the titles and subtitles are modern.